natolambert/blogcaster/README.md

 Keeping note of features I want to add in a lazy manner:
 * Adding list of figures to podcast shownotes + link because inserting them is hard.
 * Verify that the try-except block in `tts.py` works as intended.
+* Acronym management (so the audio is not weird).
+* Additional voice for quote blocks.